What is the NZ Total Diet Study?

-Total diet studies are used globally to identify food safety risks.
-Results from the New Zealand study are used to inform food standards and ensure that food continues to be safe.
+Total diet studies are similarly used globally to identify food safety risks.

-The study tests the most common foods in the New Zealand diet.
-It includes around 130 foods that make up 90% of the population's intake.
+The NZTDS tests the most commonly consumed foods in the New Zealand diet.
+Foods selected aim to make up about 90% of the target population's intake.

 - national foods, which are not expected to have any regional variation